a-tsioh/koktai-scala/README.md

 # koktai-scala

-This repository held the original data of the 《吳守禮國台對照活用辭典》 Mandarin-Taiwanese dictionary, the result of crowdsourcing process to recode some PUA Taiwanese sinograms, and the code to generate a TEI version of the dictionary.
+This repository held the original data of the 《吳守禮國台對照活用辭典》 Mandarin-Taiwanese dictionary authored by Ngô ShuLeh, the result of crowdsourcing process to recode some PUA Taiwanese sinograms into today's Unicode, and the code to convert, parse and generate a TEI version of the dictionary.

+# Get the data

+If you don't want to touch the code, the TEI version is also made available at  [Zenodo]() (https://zenodo.org/record/1308746), a repository for Open Science hosted at CERN.

 # Build the TEI file